walterhiggins/WMPJS/book-outline.md

     /js delete myFirstObject.toolOfChoice

-There are no rules about what keys you can add or remove from a Javascript object because Javascript does not enforce strict rules about such things.
-Javascript is a *dynamically typed* language which means you can create new objects on the fly and add and remove keys from them and change the key's value types while your program is running.
+There are no rules about what keys you can add or remove from a JavaScript object because JavaScript does not enforce strict rules about such things.
+JavaScript is a *dynamically typed* language which means you can create new objects on the fly and add and remove keys from them and change the key's value types while your program is running.

 #### Two kinds of Objects
 When programming plugins using ScriptCraft, we have 2 different types of objects available to us.
-ScriptCraft uses a special version of Javascript which is available from within any Java program.
-That means that from within our Javascript plugins we can not only use Javascript objects but can also access and use all of the *Java* objects available via the *Bukkit* API.
-Unlike Javascript, Java *does* have strict rules about what you can and cannot do with Java objects.
+ScriptCraft uses a special version of JavaScript which is available from within any Java program.
+That means that from within our JavaScript plugins we can not only use JavaScript objects but can also access and use all of the *Java* objects available via the *Bukkit* API.
+Unlike JavaScript, Java *does* have strict rules about what you can and cannot do with Java objects.
 Java is *strictly typed* - it does not let you add or remove properties from Java Objects, and it enforces strict rules about types and variables.
 For example, the *self* object which we've used for some command-prompt examples in this book is a *Java* object so while we can access the object's keys like this:

     /js self.flying
     > false